-Pes ts

-Have nests/pests been removed from the

-building's interior and eaves?

-Are adequate screens in place to guard against

-pests?

-Has the building been inspected and treated

-for termites, carpenter ants, rodents, etc.?

-Sec curity

-Are smoke and fire detectors in working order?

-Are wall openings boarded up and exterior

-doors securely fastened?

-Are plans in place to monitor the building on a

-regular basis?

-Are the keys to the building in a secure but

-accessible location?

-Are the grounds being kept from becoming

-overgrown?

-Have the following been removed from the

-interior: trash, hazardous materials such as

-inflammable liquids, poisons, and paints and

-canned goods that could freeze and burst?

-Is the site securely fenced and regularly

-patrolled?

-Is the building signed identifying it as a

-protected heritage building with a phone

-number for citizens to call with questions or

-T I concerns or report vandals?
+- □ Are smoke and fire detectors in working order? - □ Are wall openings boarded up and exterior doors securely fastened? - □ Are plans in place to monitor the building on a regular basis? - □ Are the keys to the building in a secure but accessible location? - □ Are the grounds being kept from becoming overgrown? - □ Have the following been removed from the interior: trash, hazardous materials such as inflammable liquids, poisons, and paints and canned goods that could freeze and burst? - □ Is the site securely fenced and regularly patrolled? - □ Is the building signed identifying it as a protected heritage building with a phone number for citizens to call with questions or concerns or report vandals?

-e aforementioned items will assist in protecting the

-ed heritage resource that is currently unoccupied

-ring the planning process until actual site work nmences.
+The aforementioned items will assist in protecting the listed heritage resource that is currently unoccupied during the planning process until actual site work commences.

-COL HIHEHCE3.